MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 ## <a name="bidstrategymaxcpc"></a>Bid Strategy MaxCpc
 The maximum cost per click that you want to spend with the corresponding bid strategy type.

-This field is only used if the [Bid Strategy Type](#bidstrategytype) field is set to *MaxClicks*, *MaxConversions*, or *TargetCpa*, and otherwise this field is ignored.
+This field is only used if the [Bid Strategy Type](#bidstrategytype) field is set to MaxClicks, MaxConversions, TargetCpa, or TargetRoas, and otherwise this field is ignored.

 > [!NOTE]
-> The *MaxClicks* bid strategy is available for Dynamic Search Ads and Search campaigns.
+> The MaxClicks bid strategy is available for Dynamic Search Ads and Search campaigns.
 >
-> The *MaxConversions* bid strategy is available for Dynamic Search Ads and Search campaigns.
-All of your target locations must be within Australia, Canada, France, Germany, United Kingdom, and/or United States.
-For some customers, available target locations also include Italy, Netherlands, Spain, Sweden, and Switzerland.
-If you are unable to target these locations at this time, try again later.
+> The MaxConversions bid strategy is available for Dynamic Search Ads and Search campaigns.
+All of your target locations must be within Australia, Canada, France, Germany, Italy, Netherlands, Spain, Sweden, Switzerland, United Kingdom, and/or United States.
 >
-> The *TargetCpa* bid strategy is available for Dynamic Search Ads and Search campaigns.
-All of your target locations must be within Australia, Canada, France, Germany, United Kingdom, and/or United States.
-For some customers, available target locations also include Italy, Netherlands, Spain, Sweden, and Switzerland.
-If you are unable to target these locations at this time, try again later.
+> The TargetCpa bid strategy is available for Dynamic Search Ads and Search campaigns.
+All of your target locations must be within Australia, Canada, France, Germany, Italy, Netherlands, Spain, Sweden, Switzerland, United Kingdom, and/or United States.
+>
+> The TargetRoas bid strategy is available for Dynamic Search Ads, Search, and Shopping campaigns.
+All of your target locations must be within the United States.

 For more details, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).